Sample course offerings

 An introduction to Stephen Sondheim: Jumping off with a close look at Sondheim’s most popular song, “Send in the Clowns,” this class will demonstrate a number of methods one might use to scrutinize any of Sondheim’s compositions.

-Lyrics, Rhymes and Gypsy: We will discuss the purposes of rhymes (including musical rhymes), and the dangers and joys of alliteration.
-We’ll also look at key songs from Gypsy that will demonstrate that Sondheim brings a playwright’s sensibility to his lyrics.
+Gypsy: We will look at key songs from Gypsy to demonstrate that Sondheim brings a playwright’s sensibility to his lyrics.

 Sondheim’s relationship to the musical theatre tradition and Follies: Using Follies as a focus, we’ll learn about pastiche and how Sondheim has engaged with the musical theatre tradition, only to usher it into a new era.